 I’m a huge fan of the Z900.
 In fact, for my personal tastes, this might be my favourite middleweight naked sport bike on the list, because I really love the balance of features and bang for buck.

 The Kawasaki Z900 is powered by a 948-cc liquid-cooled inline four-cylinder engine.
 Four-cylinder engines are rapidly vanishing from the middleweight naked market.
 We used to have tons of small-displacement and mid-sized fours around, but they’re rare now.
 There are just three in this list.
+Two of them are going to go the way of the dodo.

-The engine makes peak power of 92 kW / 125 hp at 9500 rpm, and peak torque of a healthy 99 Nm / 73.1 lb-ft at 7700 rpm.
+The Z900’s engine makes peak power of 92 kW / 125 hp at 9500 rpm, and peak torque of a healthy 99 Nm / 73.1 lb-ft at 7700 rpm.
 This is a very accessible powerband for street riding.

 The original Z900 had an analogue dial, but the latest Z900 comes with a TFT display, and even Bluetooth connectivity.
 There’s also a Z900 SE spec (not available in every market) with an Öhlins rear shock, uprated front suspension with more adjustability, and Brembo front brakes with stainless steel lines.